xmartlabs/xmartlabs.github.io/_posts/2016-09-06-Eureka-custom-row-tutorial.md

 We will create a `UserInfoRow` which will display an image and some labels representing user profile data.
 Sometimes we have a two-or-more-step registration process in which the user enters some basic information at first and then goes to a new screen to enter advanced information.
 In these cases we sometimes show a summary of the previously entered profile data.
 We will create a row to show such information.

-This example uses Swift 2 syntax, which means it will not work in Swift 3 nor with an Eureka version for Swift 3.
+This example has been updated for Swift 3 syntax.

 In this example we will use a simple struct `User` defined like the following: